 In 2010, Sarah was invited to participate in the “Blueseiros do Brasil” project, sharing the stage with some of the best Blues players in the country, including Leandro Ferrari, Vasco Faé, Artur Menezes, and Adriano Grineberg, among others.

-Sarah was invited to play at the 2013 Lollapalooza Festival in Brasil that same year.With her dad on drums, her sister on guitar and her friends Vasco Faé on lead guitar and Victor Abla on bass, the band gave a very energetic show at the festival, and were later featured on Globo, the biggest channel from Brasil, being chosen as both the Upcoming Artist and Best Picture of the festival.
+Sarah was invited to play at the 2013 Lollapalooza Festival in Brasil in 2013.With her dad on drums, her sister on guitar and her friends Vasco Faé on lead guitar and Victor Abla on bass, the band gave a very energetic show at the festival, and were later featured on Globo, the biggest media channel in Brasil, being chosen as both the Best Upcoming Artist and Best Picture of the festival.